spacecatpixel/lokidocs/docs/FAQ.md

 One of Tor’s most well-documented weaknesses is its reliance on a relatively small set of central directory authority servers that allow clients to find nodes in the Tor network.
 If these directory authorities are compromised, it would endanger the stability of the entire Tor network.

 Instead of relying on central directory authorities, Lokinet uses the Loki blockchain as a form of decentralised directory authority, meaning that Lokinet isn’t reliant on any kind of central server — the network is fully decentralised.

+### What is LNS?

+LNS provides human readable, globally unique mappings to cryptographically secure long form .loki addresses.

+By burning loki you can register one of these entries for up to 10 years.
+You can also periodically update the address that the mapping points to.

 ### What protocol does Lokinet use?